Join now

 Unionised workplaces are much more likely to have maternity, paternal and carer leave policies in place which are more generous than the statutory minimum.
 UNISON can negotiate better leave policies at local level and help you achieve a better work/life balance.

-UNISON campaigns against all forms of discrimination - including age, disability, race, gender, and sexual orientation.
+UNISON campaigns against all forms of discrimination - including age, disability, race, gender, sexual orientation.
 We have successfully led the campaign for tougher anti-discrimination laws being introduced in the workplace.

 10. Keep public services public